New report helps stakeholders assess environmental impacts

 The environmental effects of implementing slurry acidification should be assessed and accounted for from a variety of perspectives – in addition to emissions, consideration needs to be given to the impacts on soil chemistry and quality.
 The life cycles of different acidification technologies and their long-term implications on farm management need to be assessed.

 Covering a variety of environmental parameters, the report concludes that slurry acidification decreases environmental burdens, largely because it reduces ammonia emissions.
-In‐house acidification systems reduce ammonia emissions throughout the whole manure management chain and reduces several greenhouse gas emissions, more than the other two types of SATs.
+In‐house acidification systems reduce ammonia emissions throughout the whole manure management chain and reduce several greenhouse gas emissions, more than the other two types of SATs.

 On the other hand, regulators need to assume a holistic, multi-dimensional approach across various environmental and policy objectives.
 Though SATs have the potential to radically reduce ammonia emissions, the abatement of this single pollutant does not provide a sufficient argument for their implementation.
 Slurry acidification is, however, a promising technique for the abatement of methane and nitrous oxide, too, when optimized over the different stages of the manure management process.